 8. Out-of-season clothes

 If you’re like me and live in Texas, there is no reason to bring a coat to college until November.
-Save yourself the closet space and only pack what it makes sense to wear for now.
-Once the seasons start changing, switch out some clothes when you go home for a weekend or on a holiday.
-There’s no reason to bring every article of clothing that you own to school.
+Save yourself the closet space and only pack what makes sense to wear for now.
+Once the seasons start changing, switch out some clothes when you go home for a weekend or holiday break.
+There’s no reason to bring every article of clothing that you own to college.

 10. High school drama

-As you pack for college, think hard before you toss one more thing into your suitcase.
-Will you use it?
+As you pack for college, think long and hard before you toss one more thing into your suitcase.
+Ask yourself: Will you use it?
 Do you need it?
 Does it bring you joy?
 If the answer to any of those is no, leave it at home.
+You'll feel a lot less stressed on move-in day and when you're all settled if you keep it simple.